w3c/Guide/bp.md

 - There may be gaps in the patent commitment if all spec contributors to the incubation don't join the WG

 The readiness criteria below outline the W3C community's sense of the best practices for striking an appropriate balance among these perspectives.
-They encourage all involved in advancing work to the Recommendation track to have more evidence
-*available* for the decision and to think carefully about how to interpret it.
+They encourage all involved in advancing work to the Recommendation track to have more evidence available for the decision and to think carefully about how to interpret it.
 It does not propose an algorithmic process that uses only hard data without a role for human judgment.

 ##Readiness Criteria

-The criteria here are used to evaluate whether a proposal indicates that a particular technical specification development effort is ready for the W3C Recommendation Track.
+The criteria here are used to evaluate whether a technical specification development effort is ready for the W3C Recommendation Track.
 No single factor is decisive, and this document avoids [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) "MUST" and "SHOULD" terminology, and should not be a taken as a checklist of necessary or sufficient criteria.
 Nevertheless, some criteria are noted as "strongly recommended", and if not met an explanation of why they don't apply in a particular situation would